robertpopa/robertpopa/README.md

-### Hi there 👋
+<h3 align="center"> Hi there 👋 </h3>

-### Robert is a software engineer that focuses on cloud applications.
-For over thirteen years as a consultant Robert has led custom software development for companies such as SAP, Hyundai, Kia, Orange, Repsol, Endesa, Heineken and many others.
+<h4 align="center"> Robert is a software engineer that focuses on cloud applications.
+For over thirteen years as a consultant Robert has led custom software development for companies such as SAP, Hyundai, Kia, Orange, Repsol, Endesa, Heineken and many others. </h4>

 <!--
 **robertpopa/robertpopa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.